hmteditors/closed-hc-il18/text-reuse.md

 Translation:

->The diple is here because Zenodotus writes, "And there all twelve of the best boys died / by these sorts of missles"
+>The diple is here because Zenodotus writes, "And there all twelve of the best boys died / among their missiles"

 ___

-## Sample we studied:  all scholia to *Iliad* 18 and 19
+## First sample we studied:  all scholia to *Iliad* 18

-- 1041 lines of the *Iliad*
+- 616 lines of the *Iliad*
-- 43 pages of the Venetus A
+- 25 pages of the Venetus A
-- total scholia: 515
+- total scholia: 399
-- words in text of scholia: more than 9400 in *Il.* 18 ?????
+- words in text of scholia: ca. 9500

 ___